-Final Exam (70% of course grade): There will be one final exam in this course.
-Your exam is meant to test your PERSONAL mathematical aptitude of topics covered prior to each exam in this class, but occasionally you will be required to draw from your PERSONAL aptitude in topics covered in prerequisite courses, your real-life experiences, and common sense.
+Exams (50% of course grade): There will be two exams in this course.
+Your exams are meant to test your PERSONAL mathematical aptitude of topics covered prior to each exam in this class, but occasionally you will be required to draw from your PERSONAL aptitude in topics covered in prerequisite courses, your real-life experiences, and common sense.